valancej/Anchore-Training-Guide/day_1/schedule_detailed.md

-# Introduction to Anchore
+# Day 1 Detailed Schedule

+The primary objective of the first training session is educate the customer on all things Anchore.
+The assumption will be made that many are new to Anchore and must go through concepts, planning, and installation.
+At the end of Day 1 there should be a successful installation of Anchore.

+- **Introduction**
     - Introductions on both the Anchore and customer side.
     - Clear definition of customer roles defined.
 Who will be using Anchore?
 - **Anchore Overview**
     - [Anchore Engine Overview](https://anchore.freshdesk.com/support/solutions/articles/36000020381-anchore-engine-overview)
     - [Anchore Enterprise Overview](https://anchore.freshdesk.com/support/solutions/articles/36000098518-enterprise-service-overview-and-architecture)